mpatraw/bashrabbits/README.md

 # Rabbit

 Rabbit is a game that is played in your file system.
-The goal is to catch and tag as many rabbits as possible.
+The goal is to catch and tag as many rabbits as possible, while avoiding killing too many.

 ## How to Install

-If you have Go installed, run `go get github.com/mpatraw/rabbit`.
+If you have Go installed, you can run `go get github.com/mpatraw/rabbit`.
 Otherwise you will have to download one of the binary packages when they're put up.

 ## How to Play

 `rabbit` offers a couple of commands to find and catch rabbits.
 The first and most obvious of which is `rabbit check` which checks the current directory for a rabbit.
 If there is one, you will see "A rabbit is here!!".
-You only have a few seconds to either catch it with the `rabbit catch` command or tag it with `rabbit tag <string>` command.
-One last command `rabbit stats` tells you how many rabbits you've seen, caught, and... killed.
-Yes, you can kill rabbits, mostly by accident.
+You only have a few seconds to either catch it or tag it.

+### Flags & Commands

+__Flags__
+* -a: Adds ASCII graphics at the end of commands.

+__Commands__
+* check: Checks the current directory for a rabbit.
+* catch: Attempts to catch a rabbit in the current directory.
+* tag "string": Tries to tag the rabbit in the current directory with "string".
+* stats: Prints the stats of rabbits seen, caught, killed, etc.

+### Extras

 Obviously typing these out everytime you're in a directory is tiring, so you can add this to your `.bashrc` file.